How it Works#

 ../_images/fig_novel_tree_view.png

-A screenshot of the Novel Tree View.#
+A screenshot of the Novel Tree and Editor View.#

-If you have multiple “Novel” type root folders, the header of the novel view becomes a dropdown box.
+If you have multiple Novel type root folders, the header of the novel view becomes a dropdown box.
 You can then switch between them by clicking the Outline of … text.
 You can also click the novel icon button next to it.

 Generally, the novel view should update when you make changes to the novel structure, including edits of the current document in the editor.
 The information is only updated when the automatic save of the document is triggered, or you manually press Ctrl+S to save changes.
 (You can adjust the auto-save interval in Preferences.)
 You can also regenerate the whole novel view by pressing the refresh button in the novel view header.